atheck/db-sql-toolkit/README.md

 }
 ```

-Optionally you can pass a `writeLog` function to the `executeMigrations` function, e.g. to print the IDs of the executed migrations:
+Optionally you can pass a `writeLog` function to the `applyMigrations` function, e.g. to print the IDs of the executed migrations:

 ```ts
 function writeLog(message: string): void {